shan-sundaram/PublicKB/Workflow/API Docs/Job API - Create Job.md

 {{{ "title": "Create Automation Job", "date": "07-31-2015", "author": "Shan Sundaram", "attachments": [] }}}

 Creates an automation job in a given account.
 The automation jobs have to be scripted plays using Ansible.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the \[Login API\]\[1\] for information on acquiring this token.
+See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It